-Lumina's 17 Talent Hub Cities Promote Education, Equity
+Lumina's 17 Talent Hub Cities Promote Education, Racial and Economic Justice

 Lumina Foundation has recognized 17 communities across the country for extraordinary efforts to promote education beyond high school—efforts that a foundation official says will ultimately help families and the communities themselves.